A Comprehensive Study of the Robustness for LiDAR-based 3D Object Detectors against Adversarial Attacks: Evaluation of General Defenses

-In this section, we examine the effectiveness of 9 defense methods against three types of attacks for 3D object detection.
-For the simple transformations including flipping, scaling, rotation, quantification, and random sampling, we apply the transformation to adversarial examples before they are passed through the network.
+In this section, we examine the effectiveness of 8 defense methods against three types of attacks for 3D object detection.
+We apply simple transformations, including flipping, scaling, rotation, quantification, and random sampling, to adversarial examples before they are passed through the network.

-Table~\ref{table:perturbation_defense} summarizes the robustness of detectors after applying defense methods, where we have the following observations: (1) For the PGD-based point perturbation attack on KITTI, the adversarial training brings substantial benefits for robustness of most detectors.
-The improvement makes sense because adversarial training enables the detectors to learn the distribution of perturbation.
-(2) Simple transformations including flipping, scaling, rotation, and random sampling bring smaller but still sizeable benefits, which demonstrates they could mitigate the unnatural patterns imposed by adversarial attacks on point cloud.
-(3) Although PA-AUG has been demonstrated to improve the robustness of detectors to corrupted data~\citep{choi2021part}, it brings little benefit for the robustness against adversarial attacks since the distribution of corrupted data and adversarial examples could be different.
-We also provide qualitative results in Figure~\ref{fig:vis_different_defense_for_perturbation}, we can clearly observe that adversarial training significantly improves the robustness of detectors under point perturbation attack.